Homomorphisms to 3-manifold groups: Edge-twisted graphs of groups

 where each $p_i \in \langle S_1 \cup S_3 \rangle$, each $q_i \in \langle S_2 \rangle$.
 Moreover, none of the $p_i$ or $q_i$ lies in $K$, except possibly that $q_l$ is trivial, and we cannot control $p_1$ since the above reduction on $s_i$ required $i > 1$.

 Consider the case where $g \in M$.
 In this case, the above expression cannot contain any $q_i$, so $g = p_1 \in \langle S_1 \cup S_3 \rangle$, as required.

 Now suppose that $g\in A$.
 If $g \in K$ then $g \in M$ and we are in the first case.
 In this case, we can take $a = 1$ and $m = g$ in the conclusion of the lemma.
 Suppose then that $g \not\in K$.
-In this case, we have $l = 1$, since otherwise we couldn't have $g \in A$.
+In this case, we have $l = 1$, since otherwise it is not possible that $g \in A$.
 This proves \eqref{eq:g=ma}.